Explainer: Altered documents turn up heat on Japanese leader in cronyism scandal

 WHAT IF ASO QUITS?

-Aso is vital to the stability of his administration and key to his bid for a third term as LDP president in a September party election, which would pave the way for him to be Japan's longest-serving prime minister.
+Aso is vital to the stability of his administration and key to his bid for a third term as LDP president, which would pave the way for him to be Japan's longest-serving prime minister.

-Factional maneuvering to replace Abe - either before the September election or at that point - would surely heat up if Aso resigned.
+Factional manoeuvring to replace Abe would surely heat up if Aso resigned.

 WHAT ARE BROADER IMPLICATIONS?

-A bigger concern is that the scandal could kickoff a period of political instability.
-Abe is now in his sixth year in office, rare longevity in a country which saw a string of revolving-door leaders before he took office.
+A bigger concern is the scandal could trigger political instability.
+Abe is in his sixth year in office, rare longevity in a country that saw a string of revolving-door leaders before he took office.

 Japan also faces the security worry of North Korea's missile and nuclear threat.
 On the trade front, it must deal with U.S. President Donald Trump's protectionist policies.

-Abe's warm ties with Trump and his acquaintance with other world leaders has been seen as a diplomatic plus, so a change of leadership could be a blow.
+Abe's warm ties with Trump and his acquaintance with other world leaders has been seen as a diplomatic plus.

-(This version of the story was refiled to correct spelling of first name of former tax chief to Nobuhisa, instead of Nobuhiso)